risk-first/website/docs/practices/Deployment-And-Operations/Monitoring.md

       reason: "Monitoring a process can ensure that when it misbehaves the issues are quickly caught."
     - tag: Agency Risk
       reason: "Monitoring the behaviour of agents, whether people or processes, helps identify when behaviour becomes counter-productive."
-    - tag: Emergent Behaviour
-      reason: "Implementing real-time monitoring of AI behaviour in deployment to detect and intervene in emergent risks."
-    - tag: Unintended Cascading Failures
-      reason: "Developing real-time oversight mechanisms to detect anomalies before they cascade into large-scale failures."
   attendant:
     - tag: Complexity Risk
       reason: "Implementing comprehensive monitoring solutions can add complexity."